 Looking at other similar consumer staple companies such as Nestle, Colgate, Clorox, Procter &Gamble, Pepsi and Mondelez, they all have P/E ratios in the mid to high 20s.

-Why Unilever trades at a discount to not only other consumer staples company but the market is general is a head scratcher.
+Why Unilever trades at a discount to not only other consumer staples companies but the market, in general, is a head-scratcher.
 Just look at what Nick Train had to say previously: